crdsteixeira/Hubris-AmbiGANs/README.md

 * You must [install Poetry](https://python-poetry.org/docs/) for dependecy management.
 * You must have a [Weights & Biases account](https://wandb.ai/site) for logging training metrics.
+* You must run the project in a CUDA supported OS.

 ## Setup environment